-More....
+More...

-In analog DC operation, just flip the track polarity or direction switch at any speed and watch your Engine gradually come to stop, turn on the appropriate directional lighting, and smoothly accelerate back up to speed.
+In analog DC operation, just flip the track polarity or direction switch at any speed and watch your Mohawk gradually come to stop, turn on the appropriate directional lighting, and smoothly accelerate back up to speed.
 No other HO locomotive has features like these.
-There are so many more things to learn and enjoy about M.T.H.
-HO Engines, we could write a book.
+There are so many more things to learn and enjoy about the Mohawk, we could write a book.
 But, that's no fun.
 So, if you haven't already done so, flip to the Quick Start Guide and let's run your new engine!!